-The Lord of the Rings TV series is one of the most highly-anticipated shows on (Middle) Earth right now and with production back underway after a delay due to the Coronavirus pandemic, we can start to get excited.
+Amazon's Lord of the Rings TV series is one of the most highly-anticipated shows on (Middle) Earth right now.
+Since production on the first season has just wrapped recently and we have a release date, it's time to start getting excited!

-Peter Jackson's film trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago and JRR Tolkien's fantasy world will be explored once again on Amazon Prime Video in the years to come.
+Peter Jackson's film trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago.
+After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again in a new series from Amazon Prime Video.

-Amazon's official synopsis for their Lord of the Rings spin-off confirms the story will take viewers thousands of years back from the events of the books and films...
+Amazon's official synopsis for their Lord of the Rings spin-off confirms the story will take viewers back thousands of years...

 "Beginning in a time of relative peace, the series follows an ensemble cast of characters, both familiar and new, as they confront the long-feared re-emergence of evil to Middle-earth.
 From the darkest depths of the Misty Mountains, to the majestic forests of the elf-capital of Lindon, to the breathtaking island kingdom of Númenor, to the furthest reaches of the map, these kingdoms and characters will carve out legacies that live on long after they are gone."

 One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie. #LOTRonPrime pic.twitter.com/7TuQh7gRPDMarch 7, 2019

 Tolkien aficionados soon noticed the official series map (above) included the five-pointed-star-shaped southwest island kingdom of Númenor.
 An ancient kingdom of Men with long lifespans, Númenor flourished throughout much of the Second Age until it fell to Sauron's influence.
 Númenor's ruler, King Elendil, then set sail for Middle Earth, where he eventually founded the kingdom of Gondor.